Aternus/myMIUI-HD2-i18n/README.md

 ```

 ### Step 5a - Translating - Core Concepts
-In order to perform translations there are coupld core concepts we'll have to understand:
+In order to perform translations there are coupld core concepts you'll have to understand:

 * Inside every APK there is a __"res"__ folder which includes all the resources from that APK.